modernice/goes/aggregate/README.md

 Aggregates can be queried from the event store.
 When queried, the repository returns a `History` channel (lol) and an `error` channel.
-A `History` can be applied onto an aggregate to reconstruct its current state.
+A `History` can be applied to an aggregate to reconstruct its current state.

 ```go
 package example